andreasabel/inCode/entry/typesafe-tic-tac-toe-1.md

 Play Ball
 ---------

-Bringing it all together, we can write our function
+Bringing it all together, we can write a simple function to take user input and *play* it.

 --------------------------------------------------------------------------------